geo1337/ThesisRadar/README.md

 - Requests are performed at very low frequency, comparable to normal browsing behavior
 - No data is redistributed, published, or commercialized

 > ⚠️ Individual website terms may restrict automated access.
-This project is not affiliated with any referenced companies.
-Usage is at your own responsibility.

 ---